So you want to know; “What is the thermal hydrolysis process?” – and to understand basic thermal hydrolysis technology.

 It makes the sludge readily available for digestion by dissolving and decomposing the sludge solids.
-It also makes the separation of solid and liquid phase after digestion easier.
+It also makes the separation of the solid and liquid phases after digestion easier.

 Up to twice the reactor throughput can be achieved compared with an AD plant without it.
 Thermal bio-solids hydrolysis is a proven technology and is recognized as being one of the most effective ways to enhance biogas production and solids destruction in anaerobic digestion systems.

 The benefits of hydrolysis as carried out prior to anaerobic digestion can be listed as:

 - The disintegration of the cell structure of organic materials creates smaller molecules that dissolve

 - The naturally occurring cell polymers which result provide a form of protein, which is easily digestible during anaerobic digestion

 - The lower viscosity (more free-flowing) sludge allows for easier pumping and digester tank mixing with up to double the normal digester dry solids loading

 - The fermentation organisms are less stressed, which leads to more stable plant operations.